altunixon/wips/lns/altina_ln/ASP-123-Chapter_3__4_Southwards.md

 "Y-Yeah..."<br/>
 Regis tilted his head.<br/>
 "This is a request from the Third Prince, and escorting important guests is one of the duties of the Imperial army… But why?
 Why head to the south that’s going to become a battlefield?"<br/>
-Bastian answered in place of the hesitant Elise:
+Bastian answered in place of the hesitant Elise:<br/>
 "Sorry, but can you not ask for the reason?
 Please just understand that I have to get Elise to the house Tiraso Laverde."<br/>
 "… I see."<br/>
 "I wanted to go too…"<br/>